jojiisac/aws-fargate/README.md

 ##  Log shippig into cloud watch
 Go to [logshipping by cloudwatch](./logshipping/bycloudwatch/)  and follow instructions there  for setting   log shipping using a sample app
 ##  Log shippig into logz.io from  cloud watch
-Go tto [logshipping/logForwarding2Logz.io](./logshipping/logForwarding2Logz.io)   and follow instructions there  for settingup log shipping logz.io via aws lamda
+Go to [logshipping/logForwarding2Logz.io](./logshipping/logForwarding2Logz.io)   and follow instructions there  for setting up log shipping logz.io via aws lamda

+##  exporting container insights  to cloud watch
+Go to [container-insights](./container-insights)   and follow instructions there  for setting up

 ## Deleting and clean up